Skip to content

 Summary

-Windows 11 allows you to pause updates for up to 5 weeks to prevent interruptions.
+You can pause Windows 11 updates for up to 5 weeks to avoid interruptions.
 You can easily manage this via the Windows Update section in Settings.
 Remember that security updates are vital, so always resume them when you have a free moment to keep your system protected.

 Yes, you can pause Windows 11 updates even if they are currently in progress.
 Navigate to Settings, select Windows Update, and choose the pause duration from the dropdown menu.
 While this stops new downloads, note that some critical security definitions may still install to ensure your system remains protected.